iestyn-lewis/ngapptemplate/README.md

 ## NGAT Concepts

-NGAT is built around the concepts of Things, Fields and Views.
+NGAT is built around the concepts of Things, Fields, Views, Pages, and Navigation.

 * Things are what you want to manage.
 Things could be:
     * Songs